 At 23, Sanchayan was trying hard to find meanings in his life.
 Together, both disgruntled destination-less travelers set out on a journey unknowing that it would change some part of them forever.
 For Sanchayan, it changed the way he looked at the world.
 He remembered her in that blue swimsuit at the pond in Chandigarh, that silly fight she caused in the market, her mirthful laughter and that vision she was in her red saree?
 He wanted all of this back.

 He knew he had made a mistake of sleeping on the journey back to Mumbai.
 When he had awakened, she wasn’t there.
 He had waited and waited for some more time.
-Then he had checked the bathroom thinking probably she had gone to fix her make up.
+Then he had checked the bathroom, thinking, probably she had gone to fix her makeup.
 She had to be around.
 Only a few hours back they had confessed that they felt something for each other.
 It was going to be difficult.
-She was a free spirit, unrestrained.
+She was a free spirit, unrestrained and he, well, he was her polar opposite.
+But love triumphed all differences, didn't it?

-He had knocked but the door was ajar.
+He would have knocked... but the door was ajar.
 She wasn’t there.
-But “Dolly loves Sanchu” was written across the mirror with her lipstick.
+He paused for a moment as his eyes turned to look at the mirror.
+Stained with rust bubbles, “Dolly loves Sanchu” was written across the mirror with her lipstick.
 Now he had memories of these, etched in his mind for eternity.
-He had been angry on his failure to accept.
+He had been angry at his failure to accept.

 But he did not feel restrained anymore.
 There were no boundaries or limits.
 An abrupt tear rolled down to his left cheek.
 “Sanchu Loves Dolly…”